 3.1.4.
 The goal lines are the lines that separate the central zone from the end zones and are part of the central zone.
+Goal lines position at 5m from the end of the field.

 3.1.5.
 The brick marks are the intersection of two (2) crossed one (1) meter lines in the central zone, located a distance equal to the length of the end zone away from each goal line, midway between the sidelines.